- New to Withiel.com?

 a A legal deed shall not be executed on behalf of the council unless authorised by a resolution.

-b Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+b Subject to standing order 23(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.

 a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor of the County Council

-b Unless the council determines otherwise, a copy of each letter sent to the County Council shall be sent to the ward councillor(s) representing the area of the council.
+b Unless the Council determines otherwise, a copy of relevant correspondence sent to the unitary authority shall be sent to the divisional councillor(s) representing the area of the Council.

 a.
 Unless authorised by a resolution, no councillor shall: